Last Updated on 7 November 2022

 Located in western Poland, Wroclaw is a charming University city surrounded by the Odra River.
 Perhaps lesser known that it’s famous neighbours Krakow, Gdansk and Warsaw, I consider Wroclaw a hidden gem in Europe (so why not visit this year, before the secret gets out)!
 With some amazing things to do and an enchanting Old Town which is riddled with little bronze dwarves (yes, really), Wroclaw absolutely deserves to be on your list of places to travel this year!
 If you are going to visit Wroclaw, then consider going at Christmas time for one of the most underrated yet magical Christmas Markets in Europe!

 If you have never considered travelling to The Balkans, then it’s time you thought again!
 Not only is the region cheap and easy to travel around, it’s studded with little gems like Mostar.
 World famous for it’s Old Bridge (Stari Most) which arches high above the crystal clear Neretva River, Mostar is home to a fairytale cobble-stoned Old Town which is laden with Ottoman influence!
 Packed with quaint and narrow lanes where you could happily spend several hours wandering, Mostar also boasts various Millhouse restaurants which line the river side.
-A city where east meets west, there is an abundance of options when looking for something to eat; Ćevapi being one of the firm favourites!
+One of the most unique places to visit in Europe where east meets west, there is an abundance of options when looking for something to eat; Ćevapi being one of the firm favourites!
 Be sure to keep an eye out for the daring divers who take a leap of faith from the highest point of Stari Most into the icy cold waters below!

 When you give it a little bit of thought, the size of Beijing is quite frankly incomprehensible.
 To put it into perspective, Beijing is nearly as big as Kuwait, 1.5 times bigger than Qatar, 15 times bigger than Hong Kong, 23 times bigger than Singapore, and it is ever expanding!
 Famed for its abundance of ancient Chinese temples, Peking Duck, Hutongs and chic department stores, Beijing is rich with both culture and history.
 It is a bustling and chaotic megacity where modern skylines collide with ancient architecture.
 It’s somewhere you could visit over and over again, yet never fail to find something new to see and always be amazed at its sheer scale!
 Not only is Beijing the perfect base for visiting the Great Wall of China, it is home to some fabulous sights such as the Temple of Heaven and Forbidden City!